taylorjg/dotnet-versioninfo/README.md

-As a result of this experience, I decided to write a [.NET Core Global Tool](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools) to make it easy to display version information for .NET Core assemblies.
+As a result of this experience, I decided to write a [.NET Core Global Tool](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools) to make it easy to display the version information of .NET Core assemblies.

 ## Installation